developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/input/msr/index.md

 #### Enabling Encryption

 **<u>Enabling encryption on a device cannot be undone</u>**.
-Once a device has been configured to encrypt ISO/ABA data, it can never again be configured to output raw ISO/ABA data; switching between Original and Enhanced encryption modes is the only permitted change.
-This applies only to ISO/ABA data; all other MSR-acquired data is output using Non-ISO Mode.
+Once a device has been configured to encrypt ISO/ABA data, it can never again be configured to output raw ISO/ABA data; switching between Original and Enhanced encryption modes is the only permitted change on such devices. <u>Encryption applies only to ISO/ABA data</u>; all other MSR-acquired data is output in unencrypted form using Non-ISO Mode.

-For details about enabling encryption and working with encrypted data, refer to the [ID TECH SecureHead User Manual](https://atlassian.idtechproducts.com/confluence/download/attachments/30479625/80101505-001-H%20User%20manual%20SecureHead%20USB%20UART.pdf?api=v2).
+To learn how to enable encryption and work with encrypted data, refer to the [ID TECH SecureHead User Manual](https://atlassian.idtechproducts.com/confluence/download/attachments/30479625/80101505-001-H%20User%20manual%20SecureHead%20USB%20UART.pdf?api=v2).

 #### Compatible Zebra Devices
 The following Zebra devices can use DataWedge to acquire (and optionally encrypt) MSR data: